The landlord's essential guide to garden maintenance

 In summary:

-Garden maintenance is a common cause of disagreement between landlord and tenant because many tenancy agreements are not specific enough about the landlord’s requirements and tenant’s responsibilities, and some don’t mention the garden at all.
-It should be best practice for any agreement to include a standard gardening clause spelling out exactly which maintenance tasks are the tenant’s responsibility, which are the landlord’s and that - allowing for seasonal change - the expectation is for the garden to be returned in the same state at the end of the tenancy that it was at the beginning.
-Doing these things should reduce the potential for dispute and make any negotiation more agreeable.
+It should be best practice for any agreement to include a standard gardening clause spelling out exactly which maintenance tasks are the tenant’s responsibility, which are the landlord’s and that, allowing for seasonal change, the expectation is for the garden to be returned in the same condition as it was at the beginning.
+Following these tips should reduce the potential for problems and make any negotiation more agreeable.
+For more guidance see NRLA insurance partner, Total Landlord’s ultimate guide to garden maintenance.